healthcare

 Medical document extraction demands near-perfect accuracy.
 A misread blood glucose level affects diabetes management.
 An incorrectly extracted medication dosage could be dangerous.
 A missed allergy notation could be life-threatening.

-This guide explores how to benchmark AI models for medical documents and achieve the accuracy levels healthcare applications require.
+This guide explores how to benchmark AI models for medical documents — and why rigorous evaluation is the foundation of any healthcare AI deployment.

 The medical document challenge